James Mayer de Rothschild (1782-1868)

 Copies of the will of Baron James de Rothschild, November 1868 and codicil, 1 September 1868.

-Le Monde Illustré, 21 November 1868.
+- Le Monde Illustré, 21 November 1868.
 Contains an article following the notice of the death of James de Rothschild and an engraving of the Baron from a Disderi photograph on the front cover.
-The article, by Pierre Veron, contains a number of anecdotes: about James's appearance; about how he was overcharged for bric a brac; and about his philanthropy.
+The article, by Pierre Veron, contains a number of anecdotes about James.
+[000/1622]

-James Mayer de Rothschild, Manuscript and Library collections, c.1798
+James Mayer de Rothschild, Manuscript and Library collections, 'Talmudic commentaries', c.1798

 000/437, 1 item